argonautproject/us-core-patient-data-feed/spec.md

 For each supported resource type:
 - Servers SHALL support the Required-Support Triggers as specified in Table 1
-- Servers SHALL support the Conditional-Support Triggers (i.e., `delete`) if they support deletion of the corresponding FHIR resources
 - EHRs MAY overlay their own more specific event codes (e.g., "lab_result_final", "medication_administered") onto these generic triggers.
 These specific codes can be included in notifications and used for more granular filtering via the `trigger` parameter, providing clients with richer context about the nature of updates.
 EHRs that implement this approach SHALL document their event codes and enable filtering them using the `trigger` filter.
 - When sending a notification, servers SHALL include all applicable supported triggering event code(s) in the `trigger` sub-part of the `notification-event` part of the Parameters resource.
 Multiple trigger codes are included if a single change satisfies multiple trigger conditions.